asabbani/Nautilus/README.md

-# Origin
+# Nautilus
-Repository for the [YonderDeep](https://www.yonderdeep.org/) 2020-2021 Origin AUV (Autonomous Underwater Vehicle) developed in the MESOM Laboratory at the Scripps Institution of Oceanography, UC San Diego for the research and study of global anthropogenic climate change.
+Repository for the [YonderDeep](https://www.yonderdeep.org/) 2020-2022 Nautilus AUV (Autonomous Underwater Vehicle) developed in the MESOM Laboratory at the Scripps Institution of Oceanography, UC San Diego for the research and study of global anthropogenic climate change.

 ## Basics
 The codebase is split among two machines:
   * a base station (a Windows 10 / macOS / Linux machine)
-  * Origin (an AUV with a Raspberry Pi 3 running Raspbian)
+  * Nautilus (an AUV with a Raspberry Pi 3 running Raspbian)

 ## Style Guidlines
 Development will be done in Python3 using the [PEP8](https://pep8.org) style guidelines (VSCode strongly encouraged).